sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 around the = sign.

-Note also that, like for ``TITLE:`` and ``AUTHOR:`` lines, all information related to a figure line must be written on the same line.
+Note also that, like for ``TITLE:`` and ``AUTHOR:`` lines, all information related to a figure line *must be written on the same line*.
 Introducing newlines in a long caption will destroy the formatting (only the part of the caption appearing on the same line as ``FIGURE:`` will be included in the formatted caption).